Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods

 The wave is freely evolving under the effect of gravity: in theory one should observe a fully periodic motion without any damping as the viscosity is neglected.
 At each time step, a spatial $L_2(\eta)$ error on $\eta$ is computed relative to the theoretical solution of \citet{tsai1994numerical} (denoted $\eta^{th}$ hereafter), and normalized with the wave height:

 where $i$ represents the index of a point on the free surface and $n_p$ the total number of points on the free surface.

-\subsection{Evolution of \texorpdfstring{$L_2(\eta)$}{L2(n)} error with space and time discretizations}
+\subsection{Evolution of \texorpdfstring{$L_2(\eta)$}{L2n} error with space and time discretizations}

-The result of this $L_2(\eta)$-error is represented as a color map at four different times $t/T =$ 1, 10, 50 and 100 in figure~(\ref{fig:ErrorTotStanding}) as a function of the number of nodes per wavelength ($N_x=\lambda/\delta x$, where $\delta x$ is the spatial step-size) and the CFL number $C_o$ (defined in \S~\ref{ssec:linsol_time}).
+The result of this $L_2(\eta)$-error is represented as a color map at four different times $t/T =$ 1, 10, 50 and 100 in \cref{fig:ErrorTotStanding} as a function of the number of nodes per wavelength ($N_x=\lambda/\delta x$, where $\delta x$ is the spatial step-size) and the CFL number $C_o$ (defined in \cref{ssec:linsol_time}).
 Wide ranges of the two discretization parameters are explored, namely $N_x\in[10, 90]$ and $C_o$ $\in[0.05, 4.0]$.
 Simulations that ran till the end of the requested duration of $100T$ are represented with coloured squares.
 A circle is chosen as a marker when the computation breaks down before the end of that duration.
-Nonetheless the markers are colored if the computation did not yet diverged at the time instant shown on the corresponding panel.
+Nonetheless the markers are colored if the computation did not yet diverge at the time instant shown on the corresponding panel.